polipones/pod-hugo-main-website/content/freetime-activities/beer-tap/index.en.md

 ## How to make a reservation

-1. Make a reservation in our [reservation system Olymp](https://olymp.pod.cvut.cz).
+1. Make a reservation in [reservation system](https://hydra.pod.cvut.cz/reservations/).
 2. Send an e-mail with crucial info (name, date, ID, room) to <party@pod.cvut.cz>.
 3. Based on this email the Head of dormitory group will contact you and you will agree on lending you a beer tap and accessories.
 4. Amount of **2 000 CZK is collected as a returnable deposit**.